-The Black Star Repatriation & Pan-African Community in Ghana is a 15 acres phase 1 plus 50 acres phase 2 future community in Gyaahadze, the Central Region of Ghana.
-At the foundation of this vision, is a group of committed African Diasporans with strong Pan-African energy who wish to build a practical example of our reconnection to the land of our ancestors.
-Our community vision, is one that searches for the redemption of our stolen African ancestors.
+The Black Star Repatriation & Pan-African Community in Ghana consists of two phases.
+Phase 1 includes 15 acres, Phase 2 consists of 50 acres for the future community in Gyaahadze, the Central Region of Ghana.
+At the foundation of this vision, is a group of committed, African Diasporans with strong Pan-African energy who wish to build a practical example of our reconnection to the land of our ancestors.
+Our community vision is one that searches for the redemption of our stolen African ancestors.
 From those who lost their lives and those who survived the African Holocaust during the Trans-Atlantic European Slave Trade.
-This community will serve as a place where Africans can live in an African environment, or retreat to for a period of time.
-Our mission is to provide our community, with advanced strategies to satisfy today's demand in the areas of living, doing business, and investing in Africa.
+This community will serve as a place where African Diasporans can live in an African environment, or vacation retreat for a period of time.
+Our mission is to provide our community with advanced strategies to satisfy today's demand in the areas of living, doing business, and investing in Africa.
 We are Africans who possess a wide range of skills and training, who are coming together to create a new kind of living experience on the land of our ancestors.

 We see Africa as the only viable option for the future survival of African people.
-This position is supported by the worlds dependency on the natural resources in Africa (which are currently being controlled by non-Africans), the treatment of Africans outside of Africa, and lastly by the call that Mother Africa has made to all her displaced children in the Diaspora to come home.
+This position is supported by the world's dependency on the natural resources in Africa (which are currently being controlled by non-Africans), the treatment of Africans outside of Africa, and lastly by the call that Mother Africa has made to all her displaced children in the Diaspora to come home.
 The investment portion of this community is designed to bring about a self-sufficient Africa.
-Our method is to connect the skills, and resources of Africans in the Diaspora with projects, investment opportunities and like-minded brothers and sisters on the African continent.
+Our method is to connect the skills and resources of Africans in the Diaspora with projects, investment opportunities and like-minded brothers and sisters on the African continent.
 This Community offers you the ability to custom build, buy, rent or lease homes in Ghana.
 You can visit or stay for some time in our community before you commit yourself to this important investment decision.
-This is vital, to ensure you know what you are committing to.
+Planning is vital to ensure you know what you are committing to.

 We offer a full rites of passage for those who wish to integrate into Ghanaian society, including languages, culture and customs workshops.
-You will learn the history of West Africa and see the affects that the enslavement of African's, had on the Ghana we see today and the attempts being made to repair the damage.
+You will learn the history of West Africa and see the affects that the enslavement of Africans had on the Ghana we see today and the attempts being made to repair the damage.
 Our African ancestors who were victims of the European genocide, called commonly the Transatlantic European slave trade, demand justice for their suffering during the African holocaust.
 In search of redemption we have found paradise in the small country town of Gyaahadze.
 This is our opportunity to come together with like-minded Africans in the Diaspora who want to do something special.
 This community project is not to dictate or restrict anyone.
 We are here as a family to build the detail guidelines that is voted on by us as a community.
 We want everyone to feel free and feel that they are equally a part of the community like everyone else.
-Ultimately we must maintain order and be able to communicate with each other to discuss all things to operate organized.
+Ultimately we must maintain order and be able to communicate with each other to discuss all things to operate in an organized manner.
 We are working on expanding our community with an additional 50 acres for residential and community development opportunities in phase 2 to total 65 acres.
-We are currently accepting reservations based on completing require documents along with Administration/ land deposit payment.
+We are currently accepting reservations based on completing required documents along with Administration/ land deposit payment.
 For full details visit our website and click on the ink for Black Star Pan-African Community from the main menu.